If you’re looking to spend longer in the area, we can help!

 - Like Welbeck, Chatsworth is home to descendants of Bess of Hardwick.
 In 1607, Sir Charles’ Cavendish became owner of Welbeck Abbey.
 His older brother William inherited the neighbouring Chatsworth Estate in 1608.
 Download a ‘Cavendish Connection’ leaflet about the Cavendish properties.

-For more ideas visit Experience Nottinghamshire.
+For more ideas visit and inspiration go to Visit Nottinghamshire.